 Step 1.
 Gather client data

 Gather all the information you have about your existing clients to identify who is getting the most value from your coaching services.
-In other words, see how much your services contribute to your clients’ overall success.
+In other words, while building an ideal client profile, coaching topics have to be deeply investigated in order to see how much your services contribute to your clients’ overall success.
 Pool as much information as possible.

 There are several sources from which to gather client data: